passbolt/.github/README.md

 # Tour
 If you're new here, it may take some time to find your way around the repositories.
 So, here's a quick tour:

-- [passbolt_API](https://github.com/passbolt/passbolt_api): The passbolt CE backend, a JSON API written with CakePHP.
+- [passbolt_api](https://github.com/passbolt/passbolt_api): The passbolt CE backend, a JSON API written with CakePHP.
-- [passbolt_browser_extension](https://github.com/passbolt/passbolt_browser_extension): The passbolt browser extensions developed for Chrome & Firefox.
+- [passbolt_browser_extension](https://github.com/passbolt/passbolt_browser_extension): The passbolt browser extensions developed for Edge, Chrome, & Firefox.
 - [passbolt_cli](https://github.com/passbolt/passbolt_cli): A command line interface for the passbolt API.
 - [passbolt_docker](https://github.com/passbolt/passbolt_docker): Everything you need to get started using passbolt with Docker.
 - [mobile-passbolt-android](https://github.com/passbolt/mobile-passbolt-android): The passbolt mobile app for android.